Far Cry 4: Gameplay

 Far Cry 4 is a first-person action-adventure game.
 Players assume control of Ajay Ghale, a Kyrati-American who is on a quest to spread his deceased mother's ashes in the fictional country of Kyrat.
-Ajay may utilize various short and long range firearms, including pistols, revolvers, shotguns, assault rifles, submachine guns, bows, a flamethrower, rocket launchers, grenade launchers, and sniper rifles.
-More powerful versions of these weapons become available after considerable progression through the game.
+Ajay may utilize various short and long-range firearms, including pistols, revolvers, shotguns, assault rifles, submachine guns, bows, a flamethrower, rocket launchers, grenade launchers, and sniper rifles.
+More powerful versions of these weapons become available after considerable progress through the game.
 Throwable weapons include fragmentation grenades, Molotov cocktails, and throwing knives.
 The game allows players to take cover to avoid gunfights and to perform melee takedowns from above or up-close.
 Unlike previous installments in the series, Far Cry 4 gives players the ability to kick objects and the ability to hide the corpses of enemies.

 Players can use a variety of methods to approach missions.
 For instance, players can utilize stealth to evade enemies and complete objectives without being noticed, or they also have the option to assault enemies with firearms and vehicles.
-The player-character is equipped with a digital camera, which allows him to mark and highlight all visible enemies, animals, and loots.
+The player character is equipped with a digital camera, which allows him to mark and highlight all visible enemies, animals, and loot.
 Players are also able to ride on elephants, which serve as tank-like offensive weapons.
 Players can throw bait towards enemies, which attracts nearby wildlife that is hostile to both the player and enemies.
 Players can also hunt and skin animals.

 The game features an open world environment that is free for players to explore.
 It features several environments, including forests, rivers, and mountains.
 To allow players to travel between places faster, the game features various vehicles, including buggies, trucks, and water vehicles like speedboats.
-Players can drive and shoot at the same time, and can enable auto-drive, in which the game's artificial intelligence takes over the role of controlling the vehicle and guides players to their objectives.
+Players can drive and shoot at the same time and can enable auto-drive, in which the game's artificial intelligence takes over the role of controlling the vehicle and guides players to their objectives.
 Players can also hijack other vehicles while driving.
-The Buzzer, an aerial, gyrocopter-like vehicle, is introduced in the game, allowing players to gain a tactical advantage from the air.
+The "Buzzer", a small autogyro, is introduced in the game, allowing players to gain a tactical advantage from the air.
 Parachutes, wingsuits, and grappling hooks are also featured in the game; these items help players swing across cliffs and quickly navigate the environment.
 Parts of the game take place in Shangri-La, a mystical dreamland where players battle demons as the Kyrati warrior Kalinag.
 While in Shangri-La, players are accompanied by an injured tiger which serves as their companion.
 Players can issue commands to the tiger, which assists them in battle.